-Information from the State Auditor's Office (SAO) Human Resources Analysis System shows the average headcount was 70.25 (total headcount, 77, includes 7 State Board members).
-Of that total, 45 employees were male and 25 were female.
-The overall percentages are shown in Figure 1.
-Over 55% of TSSWCB's employees are over the age of 40 as shown in Figure 2 below.
-Approximately 44% of employees have less than 10 years of service.
+Information from the State Auditor's Office Human Resources Analysis System shows fiscal year end 2015 FTE count was 70.8.
+Of that total, with regard to headcount, 46 employees were male and 27 were female.
+The overall percentages are shown in Figure 2.
+Over 55% of TSSWCB's employees are over the age of 40 as shown in Figure 3 below.
+As shown in Figure 4, approximately 44% of employees have less than 10 years of service.
 These employees have the potential for continued service with the agency.
 About 56% of employees have over 10 years of service and have the ability to serve as mentors to the other staff.
-The following charts profile TSSWCB's workforce for fiscal year 2013.
+The following charts profile TSSWCB's workforce for fiscal year 2015.

-Figure 1.
+Figure 2.
 Percentages of male and female population employed at the TSSWCB.

-Figure 2.
+Figure 3.
 Employees' age employed at the TSSWCB.

-Figure 3.
+Figure 4.
 Total years of service for each employee.